5 Things You Can Do in Accounting Software But Not Excel - BQE Software

 My process has proven to be very effective.
 My closing rate is much higher than most, and here's why I believe that's true.

-Moving past all of the usual stuff about having confidence and the other stuff you've read 1,000 times before everywhere else on the web, I want to describe how the actual conversation goes.
+Moving past all of the usual stuff about having confidence and the other things you've read 1,000 times before everywhere else on the web, I want to describe how the actual conversation goes.

 I don't have a questionnaire.
 I don't have a script.
-In fact, the first thing I do, either immediately before the call, or the minute I realize I am on it, is I pull up a blank screen, and enlarge my screen to full screen, where I can take notes.
-Evernote works great for this, these days I am using Workflowy for this.
+In fact, the first thing I do is take notes.
+I pull up a blank document on my computer and enlarge it so it's the only thing I can see.
+Evernote works great for this.

-The reason these details are important, is that if I can see other stuff on my screen, I can be distracted, and miss what the prospect is telling me.
-I have to be 1,000% attentive to my clients and prospects' needs, and so here goes your next tip:
+The reason these details are important is that if I can see other things on my screen, I can be distracted and miss what the prospect is telling me.
+I have to be 1,000% attentive to my clients' and prospects' needs, and so here goes your next tip.

 Assume the sale is already made, and it already is.

 Treat your prospect like they are already your client.
-This has a direct impact on your mindset, and sales is ALL about psychology, and mostly yours, not the client’s.
+This has a direct impact on your mindset and sales is ALL about psychology--mostly yours, not the prospect's.

-If an existing client calls you for help, then you are much more relaxed, aren’t you?
+If an existing client calls you for help, you're probably much more relaxed than you'd be with a prospect.

 "Hey [insert name here].
 Tell me what's going on with you / your business, and how can I help?"

 That's it!
 That's the whole sales pitch right there.
 The minute you ask that question, you take the cotton out of your ears, and put it in your mouth.
-Listen, and take notes.
+Listen and take notes.
 Don't write every word.
-Summarize, and listen for the things that indicate where the client needs help.
-And call them a client, don’t call them a prospect – again – mindset is everything.
+Summarize and listen for the things that indicate where the client needs help.
+And think of them as a client, not a prospect--again, mindset is everything.

-Even if you think you've reached the point, where you are sure you know exactly what the client needs, keep the cotton in your mouth.
-In most cases, it will prove to be true, but this covers you for the few cases, where the additional information revealed, leads you to believe that there is another more appropriate solution that you can offer them.
+Even if you think you've reached the point where you are sure you know exactly what your soon-to-be client needs, keep the cotton in your mouth.
+In most cases, you'll be right, but this covers you for the few cases in which additional information is revealed and leads you to believe that there is another more appropriate solution that you can offer them.

-Waiting it out, even when you already know the solution does a few really important things, and it’s all about the relationship.
+Waiting it out even when you already know the solution accomplishes a few really important things.

-First, and foremost, the client is left with the feeling like you listened, because you actually did.
-That, right there, is the #1 most effective tool in sales.
-Gaining the client’s confidence that you actually listened to them.
-The reason this is so important is because it indicates the real #1 most important component of any relationship.
+First and foremost, the prospect is left with the feeling like you listened, because you actually did.
+That right there is the #1 most effective tool in sales.
+The reason this is so important is because it indicates the real #1 most important component of any relationship: You actually care!

-The other thing that hearing the client out does, is it gives you the opportunity to learn much more about the client.
-Oftentimes, I am able to offer more than I would have, because I listened.
-I wind up making more money, and making the client more happy.
+Listening, of course, also gives you the opportunity to learn much more about the prospect.
+Oftentimes I am able to offer more than I would have because I listened.
+I wind up making more money and making them happier.
 Everybody wins.

-Now that you've heard the problems, it's time to offer the solutions, and that’s the other key to this.
+Now that you've heard the prospect's problems, it's time to offer them solutions.
 You have to have an arsenal of solutions ready.
 It's not a question of whether or not you're going to work with them.
 It's just a question of how.

-If the client really can't afford you yet, then this is a perfect compromise.
+If they really can't afford you yet, then this is a perfect compromise.

-If the client doesn't’ see the value yet, then this is how you put your product in their hands, and let them take it for a test drive.
-Once they see the value, in what you can do for them firsthand, then there is no selling required.
-They will likely come to you for the upgrade, and you can certainly suggest it.
-Or the client will ask you for something, that opens the door wide open, for you to say, “this is exactly what my [other plan] is designed to offer."
+If the prospect doesn't see the value yet, then this is how you put your product in their hands and let them take it for a test drive.
+Once they see the value in what you can do for them firsthand, then there is no selling required.
+They will likely come to you for the upgrade and you can certainly suggest it.
+Or the now-client will ask you for something that opens the door for you to say, "This is exactly what my other plan is designed to offer."

 Selling really isn't about selling.
 It's about listening with insane intensity, reading between the lines, and deeply understanding what the client needs.
 Then you offer solutions.